DefiLlama/yield-server/README.md

 ```

 You can find examples for a bunch of other protocols in the [src/adaptors/](src/adaptors/) folder, and if you have any questions feel free to ask them on [our discord](https://discord.defillama.com/).

-## FAQ
-> Why does is X pool missing on defillama's UI even though it's returned by adapter?

-On defillama we only display pools with a TVL higher than 10k.

-> Why is X pool missing from https://defillama.com/yields/stablecoins ?

-That page has stricter filters than other pages, only pools with >1M TVL and on audited protocols are included there.